Red, White & Blue Schools Logo

 Schools that meet the Rubrics’ minimum criteria will be honored as Red, White & Blue Schools, recognizing their outstanding commitment and dedication to civic education and engagement.
 They will receive official certificates and can display on their websites and materials that they are recognized as a Red, White, & Blue School.

 Up to three submissions will be recognized as Outstanding Schools and honored at an end-of-year ceremony.
-Students and teachers will present their projects and will receive special plaques to display in their schools!
+Students and teachers will present their projects and receive special plaques to display in their schools.

 Recognized schools will be announced at the end of the school year in an official press release that is often covered by the media.